svn2github/oobash/oobash/docs/ReadMe.txt

 Will only work if shell is used in script.
 You can see an example script using "decorators" in the docs/examples directory.
 __decoratorCheck calls the "decorators" and returns the sum (if below 256 otherwise $((sum%256)) ) of all decorator return values.
-Decorators use stderr for echos, because the framework communication is on stdout.
+Decorators use stderr for echos, because the internal framework communication is on stdout.
 If you want to create an own decorator function: Do NOT use a framework command (e.g. System.out.println) in this decorator function!

 Available decorators: